devanshkv/fetch/README.md

 # FETCH

 fetch is Fast Extragalactic Transient Candidate Hunter.
+It has been detailed in the paper [Towards deeper neural networks for Fast Radio Burst detection](https://arxiv.org/abs/1902.06343)

 Install
 ---